Regional Director - Africa

 Derek MacLeod leads the regional team.
 Derek is based in Edinburgh.

 Derek works with the International Dean to devise and deliver the University's regional plan for Africa.
-Derek also leads on student recruitment and acts as Partnerships Manager as part of the MasterCard Foundation Program Team.
+Derek also acts as Partnerships Manager as part of the MasterCard Foundation Program Team.
+Nick Rowland, Regional Manager, leads on student recruitment.

 MasterCard Foundation Scholars Program Team